-The Commission invited submissions on the rule change proposal by 9 May 2024.
-The Commission received one submission from the Australian Energy Market Operator (AEMO) on the rule change proposal.
-This submission is discussed and responded to in this final rule determination.
+The Commission invited submissions on the rule change proposal by 1 August 2024.
+The Commission received two submissions on the rule change proposal, one from Alinta Energy and another from the Australian Energy Market Operator (AEMO).
+Both submissions contained recommendations for additional minor changes to the rules and no objections to the rule change proposal.
+Both submissions will be considered as part of the next Minor changes rule change proposal.